willyuyasan/sales_prediction_oe/app/README.md

 # Application to generate automatically prediction

-This applications uses the delivered model from the data science development and exposes it through an api, where an initial file of demanded prediction is given into a "inputs# folder and the results of applying the prediction process are placed into a folder of "outputs"
+This application uses the delivered model from the data science development and exposes it through an api, where an initial file of demanded prediction is given into a "inputs# folder and the results of applying the prediction process are placed into a folder of "outputs"

 To replicate this solution it is important to: